Dido Elizabeth Belle

 It would be another 35 years after the Somerset case before the transatlantic slave trade was abolished, and a further 26 years after that before the Slavery Abolition Act of 1833 finally put an end to the practice across the British Empire.

 Dido was buried at St George’s Church burial ground in Tyburn (near the modern Bayswater Road).
 Her grave was moved during redevelopment of the site in the 1960s.
+There are no known surviving direct descendants; her children’s line seems to have ended with Dido’s great-great grandson, Harold Charles, who died in Johannesburg in 1975.
 In 2013 the film Belle, starring Gugu Mbatha-Raw, brought a fictionalised version of Dido’s story to an international audience.

 Women in history